liam-mills/wordpress-starlight/README.md

 # WordPress Starlight

 A small starter frontend for fetching pages from a custom WordPress REST API endpoint.
+Designed to be used alongside [Starlight Backend](https://github.com/liam-mills/starlight-backend).

 ## Commands